p3l1/onion-ssh/README.md

 ### Example

 Using the OpenSSH service as a jumphost.
-You first need to set `AllowTcpForwarding yes` inside `/etc/ssh/sshd_conf` within the `ssh_server`
-The OpenSSH configuration is persisted within a Docker volume by default.
+You first need to set `AllowTcpForwarding yes` inside `/etc/ssh/sshd_conf` within the `ssh_server` container.
+The configuration is persisted within a Docker volume by default.

 ```bash
 docker compose -f client.docker-compose.yml run -it --rm ssh_client -J user@<hidden_service_hostname>.onion:2222 root@<internal_host>.local